US sanctions Paraguay VP, former president for corruption | Politics

 While president, Cartes made monthly payments of anywhere from USD 5,000 to USD 50,000 to a group of "loyal legislators" in order to make sure he kept control over Congress.
 Those payments continued after he left office to make sure lawmakers voted in his interest, Treasury said.

-Overall, the former president, who still leads the Colorado Party, has "leveraged his illicitly acquired wealth and influence to expand his political and economic power over Paraguayan institutions," the State Depatment said.
+Overall, the former president, who still leads the Colorado Party, has "leveraged his illicitly acquired wealth and influence to expand his political and economic power over Paraguayan institutions," the State Department said.

 The accusations against Velázquez were less detailed, with Treasury only saying that the vice president "has also engaged in corrupt practices to interfere with legal processes and protect himself and criminal associates from criminal investigations," including by bribing and threatening officials to make sure his illicit activity wasn't exposed.